 Dr. Dariela Rodriguez

-Dr. Dariela Rodriguez is an assistant professor in the Department of Communication Studies with a specialization in sport communication until the summer of 2017 and now works with the Department as an adjunct faculty member.
+Dr. Dariela Rodriguez is an associate professor in the Department of Communication Studies with a specialization in sport communication until the summer of 2017 and now works with the Department as an adjunct faculty member.
 Dr. Rodriguez received both her bachelor of arts degree in communication and public relations and her master of arts degree in communication from the University of Texas at San Antonio.
 She recently was awarded the Ph.D. in communication from the University of Oklahoma.
 She joined the Department of Communication Studies at Ashland University in Fall of 2012.
 Dr. Rodriguez brings a wealth of experience in teaching and coaching at all levels of education which includes teaching debate and English to high school students, coaching debate and various athletic sports teams, as well as teaching undergraduate students at several institutions.

 Dr. Rodriguez’s research interest are varied with her main focus being on the interpersonal and team dynamics in sport which include coaching effectiveness based on generational differences and how these generational differences set the expectations for both the coach and athlete.
 She has also worked with some of the top scholars on interpersonal deception and communication in palliative care.
 This work has garnered several publications in top peer-reviewed journals and numerous conference papers.
 Dr. Rodriguez’s latest project is writing a book entitled Sport Communication: An Interpersonal Perspective which will be published by Kendall-Hunt Publishing Company.
 This book will be the first to focus exclusively on the interpersonal dynamics that occur between and among members of various sport entities.